evost/MicCon/paradigm.md

-﻿### PARADIGM
+﻿# PARADIGM

+- list of shell commands in the shell.md
+- shell can interpret scripts (see shell.md for details)
+- MocConOS can execute programs written and compiled for it
-- source code of the program is written in assembly-like language and translated (by assembler, macro processor) into an object file containing interpreted bytecode
+- source code of the program is written in assembly-like language and translated (compiled by assembler, macro processor) into an object file containing interpreted bytecode
 - bytecode execution (interpretation) environment is a register-based virtual machine (similar to Java, Dalvik, .Net)
 - VM uses an array of variables (registers in their essence) and a call stack
 - call stack size is 254